Ecole Secondaire St. Albert Catholic High School Awards

 - Need: Based on students who require, and can demonstrate financial need.

-- Student Specific: For students from minority groups, or who have identified a special need, a specific skill or an affiliation or hobbie.
+- Student Specific: For students who have identified a special need, skill or hobby or an affiliation with a club or group.

 Keep your marks, athletics, leadership and volunteer work at an outstanding level and stay positive.
-Give references enough time and information to write great reference letters.
+Give references enough time and information to write great reference letters. (use the Reference Letter Facilitation Form below).
 You know you are awesome, believe in yourself!

 Scholarship Scams, How do I avoid them?